Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

-That translated to an Anchorage population of 294,356 people in 2017 – or about the same population that you'd find in the state of Delaware.
+That translates to an Anchorage population of 294,356 people in 2017, or about the same population that you'd find in the state of Delaware.

 Over the years, Anchorage has been a boom town many times.
 In the 1970s for instance, the discovery of North Slope oil created a boom that resulted in a large spurt of growth.

 According to Kiplinger magazine, Anchorage is the most tax-friendly city in the U.S.A.